CQCL/pytket-docs/manual/manual_backend.rst

 ====================

 When performing experiments using :py:class:`~pytket.backends.Backend` s, it is often useful to be able to easily store and retrieve the results for later analysis or backup.
-This can be achieved using native serialiaztion and deserialization of :py:class:`~pytket.backends.backendresult.BackendResult` objects from JSON compatible dictionaries, using the :py:meth:`to_dict()` and :py:meth:`from_dict()` methods.
+This can be achieved using native serialiaztion and deserialization of :py:class:`~pytket.backends.backendresult.BackendResult` objects from JSON compatible dictionaries, using the :py:meth:`~pytket.backends.backendresult.BackendResult.to_dict()` and :py:meth:`~pytket.backends.backendresult.BackendResult.from_dict()` methods.

 .. jupyter-execute::